shiyis/nlpwshiyi/modules/4e-c4fe-tbip.md

 ## The Motivation behind This Project

+Measuring political sentiment and polarization is a common practice in the realm of social science research.
+However, it may also be applicable to solving business problems, like providing more information about a certain candidate to voters to fill the information gap and facilitate voting processes.

 This project tries to help someone who is interested in voting activities understand the political leaning of a candidate for federal elections.

+In this blog, the structure and construct of the model will be explained.
+Please check out this [repo](https://github.com/shiyis/c4fe-tbip) for a more comprehensive demo of the project and other complementary analysis.

 draws inspiration from website like [OpenSecrets](https://www.opensecrets.org/) and [this paper](https://arxiv.org/abs/2005.04232), where it strives to uncover information of a politician's agenda and activities (campaign-related or financial).

 helps the general population who is interested in partaking in political activities understand a politician (or anyone who authors political content)'s leaning/stance by extracting crucial information from relevant political text.

-## Issue

-Measuring political sentiment and polarization is a common practice in the realm of social science research.
-However, it may also be applicable to solving business problems, like providing more information about a certain candidate to voters to fill the information gap and facilitate voting processes.

 Website like [OpenSecrets](https://www.opensecrets.org/) provides valuable statistics and educational information to start.
 This project tries to top it off by retrieving organic information (Tweets) of said candidates and conduct analysis accordingly.